Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * start balancing combat encounters
-* bug: pause menu on bamf screen can be clicked through
 * placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
 * spend XP to level up skills or heroes
   * only in Rooms of Solitude